-The Information Services Division of the NCC is responsible for reporting annually to the Legislature and the Governor on the issues related to traffic stops made by law enforcement agencies.
-We are charged with collecting both traffic stop summary data, along with allegations of racial profiling -- and analyze trends, and racial disparity throughout the traffic stop process.
+The Systems and Research Division of the NCC is responsible for reporting annually to the Legislature and Governor on issues related to traffic stops made by law enforcement agencies.
+We are charged with collecting both summary data, along with allegations of racial profiling -- and analyze trends, and racial disparity throughout the traffic stop process.